 By Mike Stevens, Washington State Director

-Seattle’s Pride Parade is coming up Sunday, June 24, and I’m proud to say that the Washington Chapter of The Nature Conservancy will be there—for the fourth year in a row.
-We’ll be marching in the parade, and we’ll have a booth in the celebration at Seattle Center.
+Seattle’s Pride celebrations are coming up Sunday, June 30, and I’m proud to say that the Washington Chapter of The Nature Conservancy will be there—for the fifth year in a row.
+We’ll have a booth and volunteers at the celebration at Seattle Center.

 I’m so proud of our staff, our trustees and our volunteers for making this commitment.